EUDAT-Training/B2SHARE-Training/api/05_Create_new_record.md

 ### Add files to your new draft record
 After creation of the draft record, files can be added.
 This is achieved in a similar way as the previous example via a PUT request.
 Make sure your data files are accessible in the Python session.
 In this case the files named `sequence.txt` and `sequence2.txt` are added to the draft record.

 Files in records are placed in file buckets attached to a record with a specific `file_bucket_id`.
-This identifier can be extraced from the returned information after creating the draft record in the nested property `files` of the property `links`:
+This identifier can be extracted from the returned information after creating the draft record in the nested property `files` of the property `links`:

 ```python
 >>> filebucketid = result["links"]["files"].split('/')[-1]